 We’ve always had coconut oil listed on our GREEN TIER.
 If you don’t follow 90/10, the green tier is a list of the foods we aim to eat at least 90% of the time.
 The yellow tier would be the foods we aim to eat no more than 10% of the time.
 The red tier is a list of the foods we aim to stay away from completely with the exception of special occasions (treats).
 You can learn more in our Academy (it’s pretty simple).

 Based on the information in the AHA advisory, we aren’t going to be removing coconut oil from the green tier.
 It will remain on the green tier as an acceptable fat to use.
-Below, I’ll list some of the reasons why we won’t be removing coconut oil from our green tier.
+Below, I’ll list some of the reasons why we won’t be removing coconut oil from our green tier and why we still consider coconut oil healthy.

 Coconut Oil is still Green Tier and here's why